ntaylorwss/megatron/README.md

 Caching can be avoided by executing `Graph.run` with the keyword `cache=False`.

 Caching does not apply in the case of eager execution.

-## Data Types
-Feature transformers act on and return data only in the following types, which aim to cover all forms of features one might use in a machine learning model:

-- NumericFeature: A single column of numeric data; a 1-dimensional array.
-- FeatureSet: Multiple related but independent columns of numeric data; a 2-dimensional array.
-- Image: A representation of an image in either greyscale, RGB, or RGBA format; a 3-dimensional array.
-- Text: A single column of text data; a 1-dimensional array.